 Roving for Spinning into Yarn: $5/lb

 Rug Yarn: Rug yarn can be made from any fiber that is 2” to 6” in length.
-This is a great use for “seconds”.
+This is a great use for “seconds” or clean “thirds”.
+The fiber does not go through the Separator.
 It takes about 3 lb of washed fiber to make one rug yarn bump.
 The bumps are 125 yds, have a cotton core and generally make a 2’ x 3 rug.

 The next four steps are utilized to produce yarn and are done, and priced, as a connected unit.